 A charity is an organisation whose purpose and aim fall into categorise that the law determines to be charitable, for example assisting vulnerable people, advancing arts, culture or science.

 A charity’s purpose must be exclusively for public benefit and available to all – although it can be bound by geography or everyone with a specific characteristic, such as dementia.

 Being exclusively for public benefit restricts charities in that they cannot distribute profits to members/guarantors or trustees, all monies must be used towards achieving the charity’s aims and purpose (these are also known as the charities objects).

 Each charity has nominated trustees, who run the charity, but due to strict rules around trustee’s benefitting from charities, the role of a trustee must be unpaid, except in specific circumstances.

-It is best practise to have two or more trustees, of which at least one should be external to the operations of the charity to mitigate any conflict risks and obtain sufficient skills and experience required to run the charity.
+It is best practice to have two or more trustees, of which at least one should be external to the operations of the charity to mitigate any conflict risks and obtain sufficient skills and experience required to run the charity.